 Hold Shift and tap the Stab Pitch slider.
 It will go red.
 Move the slider up and down and it will apply a scratching effect to any stabs playing.

-The button labelled FX turns effects on and off for the Stab Matrix.
+The button labeled FX turns effects on and off for the Stab Matrix.
 The Stabs channel has a full set of effects which can be accessed through the channel FX ‘Tone’ and ‘Time’ screens.
 So the Stabs FX button enables whatever effects are already on for the Stabs channel.
 By default the Delay and Reverb are turned on in the Stabs channel Time page.
 To add Distortion to Stabs, turn it on in the Stabs Tone page.
 It will only be active if the Stabs FX button is on.

 The Stabs FX button is also a Mini XY which controls the Delay Time and Depth for the Stabs Delay effect.